hellohaptik/docs_haptik/docs/whatsapp/sending-notifications.md

 }
 ```

-WHen API call is successful you will get the below but does not mean message was delivered but Notifications API was triggered and WhatsApp sent the message to defined number.
-Sent vs Delivered messages only stats are available on WA dashboard.
+When API call is successful you will get the below but does not mean message was delivered but Notifications API was triggered and WhatsApp sent the message to defined number.
+Sent vs Delivered messages only stats are available on WhatsApp dashboard.
 ```
 {
     "id": "gBEGkZWCBgc2AgmGMsdscnOKLeyVg"